Skip to content

 Risk factors refer to anything that increases your chance of getting a disease, like cancer.
 Some risk factors are hereditary, while others, such as smoking, can be changed.

 Having a risk factor, however, does not necessarily mean you will have the disease.
-Additionally, some people who get colorectal cancer may not have any known risks.
+Additionally, some people who get colon cancer may not have any known risks.

 • Age – People 50 and above tend to be at a higher risk of developing cancer.
 The majority of colorectal cancer cases are diagnosed in individuals of that age.